Individual designation

 Anyone can request designation of a property under the Ontario Heritage Act, and the consent of the property owner is not required to designate a property.
 Requests come from individuals, community associations, councillors and some designations are staff-initiated.

-1. Application Form
+1. Application form

 A completed heritage designation application is the first step in the designation process.
 The form requires information on the architecture, history and context of the property as well as the reason that designation is being sought.
 If you are unfamiliar with conducting historical research, the following guide may assist you: Tracing the History of your Ottawa Property [ PDF - 1.2 MB ].
 If you require assistance in completing the form, please contact Heritage Planning for more information.

-1. Designation Process
+1. Designation process

 Once a completed application has been submitted, staff in Heritage Planning will contact the applicant to acknowledge receipt of the application and provide an approximate timeline for its evaluation.
-If the property is deemed to merit designation under the Ontario Heritage Act, a report recommending designation will be prepared by heritage staff for consideration by the Built Heritage Sub-committee and City Council.
+If the property is deemed to merit designation under the Ontario Heritage Act, a report recommending designation will be prepared by heritage staff for consideration by the Built Heritage Committee and City Council.

 Not all properties will be recommended for designation under Part IV of the Ontario Heritage Act.
-Applications that are refused will be included in a report to the Built Heritage Sub-committee twice a year.
+Applications that are refused will be included in a report to the Built Heritage Committee twice a year.

-If Council votes to designate the property, a Notice of Intent to Designate is sent to the property owner and published in a local newspaper.
-Anyone objecting to the proposed designation must submit an objection in writing to the City Clerk, within 30 days of the publication of the Notice.
+If Council votes to designate the property, a notice of intent to designate is sent to the property owner and published in a local newspaper.
+Anyone objecting to the proposed designation must submit an objection in writing to the City Clerk, within 30 days of the publication of the notice.
 When an objection is received, City Council will consider the objection including all relevant information within 90 days of the end of the objection period.
-After consideration of the objection, Council may decide to withdraw the Notice of Intention to Designate or to pass a by-law designating the property under the Ontario Heritage Act.
+After consideration of the objection, Council may decide to withdraw the notice of intention to designate or to pass a by-law designating the property under the Ontario Heritage Act.
 Should Council pass a by-law to designate the property, the decision may be appealed to the Ontario Land Tribunal.

 For more information or to request designation, please contact: